hosuaby/inject-resources/README.md

 *Reading content of resource files in Java is harder that it should be*.
 Great libraries like [Guava](https://github.com/google/guava) or [Spring](https://github.com/spring-projects/spring-framework) made it much easier, but it's time to make another step forward.
-Use `@InjectResources` is the easiest and most convenient way to load and parse content of resources without boilerplate code that opens/closes streams and handles I/O exception.
+Use `@InjectResources` is the easiest and most convenient way to load and parse content of resources without boilerplate code that opens/closes streams and handles I/O exceptions.
 This library made of [inject-resources-core](https://hosuaby.github.io/inject-resources/0.1.0/asciidoc/#inject-resources-core), fluid Java DSL, and of extensions for [Spring](https://hosuaby.github.io/inject-resources/0.1.0/asciidoc/#inject-resources-spring),